pyhys/minimalmodbus/trunk/doc/develop.rst

 * The colors etc are adjusted in the :file:`doc/config.py` file.
 * Header sizes are adjusted in the :file:`doc/_static/default.css` file.

+Note that Sphinx version 1.1.2 or later is required to build the documentation.

 Notes on distribution
 -------------------------------------------------------------------------------